JuliaHealth/BioMedQuery.jl/README.md

 ### Documentation

-For details, usage and example read the [documentation](http://bcbi.github.io/BioMedQuery.jl)
+For details, usage and examples read the [documentation](http://bcbi.github.io/BioMedQuery.jl)